All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Resistance training is especially important for South Asian patients on GLP-1 medications.
 It preserves lean muscle mass during weight loss and improves insulin sensitivity independently of the medication.
 Aim for at least two resistance training sessions per week alongside regular walking or cardio.

 Food is central to South Asian family and social life.
 GLP-1 medications reduce appetite significantly, which can create awkwardness at family gatherings or when visiting relatives.
-Our advice: let close family members know you are on a medication that reduces your appetite, take smaller portions, and focus on protein-rich dishes.
+Our advice: let close family members know you're on a medication that reduces your appetite, take smaller portions, and focus on protein-rich dishes.
 Most families are supportive once they understand the health reasons.

 Frequently Asked Questions